projectit-org/ProjectIt-documentation/src/routes/030_Developing_a_Language/020_Definition_Level/040_Validator_Definition/010_Validator_Files.md

 There are just a few default validation rules:

-* Non optional properties must be set.
+* Non-optional properties must be set.
-* Non optional lists must include one element.
+* Non-optional lists must include one element.
 * Names of model units should be valid identifiers.
 * Any reference must be present.